-It is hard to say that one may be more beneficial than the other as eating foods rich in both prebiotics and probiotics can be a well-balanced approach for nutrient-dense diet.
+It is hard to say that one may be more beneficial than the other as eating foods rich in both prebiotics and probiotics can be a well-balanced approach for a nutrient-dense diet.

-Prebiotic foods are often nutrient dense, so consuming more of these whole foods may in turn increase your intake of beneficial vitamins and minerals such as vitamin K, potassium, magnesium, and vitamin A.
+Prebiotic foods are often nutrient-dense, so consuming more of these whole foods may in turn increase your intake of beneficial vitamins and minerals such as vitamin K, potassium, magnesium, and vitamin A.

-Most of their prebiotic benefits are also thought to come from the dietary fiber they contain, high fiber diets have been shown to help normalize bowel movements, lower cholesterol levels, control blood sugar, and stay satiated for longer after meals (16).
+Most of their prebiotic benefits are also thought to come from the dietary fiber they contain, high-fiber diets have been shown to help normalize bowel movements, lower cholesterol levels, control blood sugar, and stay satiated for longer after meals (16).

-Probiotics on the other hand may target your gut-microbiome more directly than prebiotics, especially when consumed in high amounts in supplement form.
+Probiotics on the other hand may target your gut microbiome more directly than prebiotics, especially when consumed in high amounts in supplement form.
 But we don't know yet if more is better when it comes to probiotics.

 Supplements measure probiotics in colony forming units (CFU), indicating the number of viable or 'alive' microbes, and many supplements contain 1 to 10 billion CFU per 'dose'.
 This information is not provided on most fermented foods so again the jury is still out on if these alone will make a difference.